Bachelor of Science Degree in Public Health Sciences Program Requirements

 2. Science Track

-The collateral field is a major requirement for students in both the Social Science and Science track.
+Each track consists of four components: math and statistics courses, foundation courses; public health courses, and courses chosen from collateral fields related to public health.
 The collateral field component is designed to ensure a background knowledge that supports critical thinking and creative problem-solving for current Public Health issues.
 The breadth of this classification provides students the opportunity to explore areas of particular interest and relevance to public health, drawing connections between disciplines in ways that foster awareness of complex issues.
 For more information, visit our Collateral Field page.

-If you have questions about any of the program requirements, please contact:
+If you have questions about the program requirements, please contact:

 Undergraduate Program Advisor